zhangzheheng12345/Lightest/README.md

 The core library file is `/src/lightest.h`.
 Extensions will be provided in the future.
 I promise that I'll keep the core extremely light.

 It's header only.
-If you suddenly want to do some small experiments, or decide to write a very light project ( probably like this one ), **Lightest** will be a excellent choice.
+If you suddenly want to do some small experiments, or decide to write a very light project ( probably like this one ), **Lightest** will be an excellent choice.

 Following features are supported: